ncbi/icn3d/README.md

 * <b>Save your work</b>:
     You can save "iCn3D PNG Image" in the menu "File > Save Files".
 Both the PNG file and an HTML file are saved.
 Click the HTML file to see the PNG image, which is linked to the custom display via a shorten URL.
 The downloaded "iCn3D PNG Image" itself can also be used as an input in the menu "File > Open File" to reproduce the custom display.
 You can combine these HTML files to generate your own galleries.

     You can also save "Share Link" in "File" menu to share with your colleagues.
+These URLs are lifelong.
 You can click "Replay Each Step > On" in "File" menu to learn how a [custom display](https://structure.ncbi.nlm.nih.gov/icn3d/share.html?u7gp4xS9rn4hahcLA) was generated.

     All "Share Link" URLs can show the original view using the archived version of iCn3D by clicking "Open File > Share Link in Archived Ver." in "File" menu.